sourcegraph/about/blogposts/announcing-sourcegraph-3.4.md

 <p style="text-align: center"><a href="https://vimeo.com/336927042" target="_blank">View on Vimeo</a></p>
 </p>

-Sourcegraph detects when a new version is available and shows a dismissable notification to site admins.
-In Sourcegraph 3.4, admins can now control if they want to see patch release notifications by adding the following configuration to global, organization, or user settings:
+Sourcegraph detects when a new version is available and shows a dismissible notification to site admins.
+In Sourcegraph 3.4, site admins can now control if they want to see patch release notifications by adding the following to settings:

 ```json
 {